sabuhiabbas/unit3_2023-project/README.md

 With this proposed solution, Fly Skis will have a centralized, easy-to-use system for tracking equipment rentals, improving the efficiency of the rental process, and reducing frustration among employees.
 </p>

-### Success Criteria
-1. The solution implements encryption of sensitive data inputted by the user.
-2. The application features a secure login system, enabling the user to protect their data.
-3. The user is able to input various information pertaining to the rental equipment.
-4. The solution affords the user the ability to effortlessly delete equipment records upon return.
-5. The user is able to view a categorized list of borrowed equipment, organized by customer ID, type of rental equipment, and rental date.
-6. The user has the capability to edit previously entered data within the application.

 ### Rationale for Proposed Solution
 Python is a versatile language and can be used for a wide range of applications, including web development, scientific computing, data analysis, artificial intelligence, and more.
 This versatility makes it a good choice for building a wide range of applications, including custom software.[^1]
 Python has a large and active community of users and developers.
 This means that there is a wealth of resources available to help you learn the language and build your application, as well as a large pool of talented developers who can contribute to your project.[^2]